• Skip to content

 I am a current PhD student exploring the role of stress in breast to bone metastasis.
 My research will look at the role of glucocorticoid signalling mediated by the glucocorticoid receptor (GR) in breast cancer progression and migration to the bone, with a view of bettering treatment outcomes for patients.

-Profile photo for Tony Evans
+Profile photo for Anya Gough

 Profile photo for Ryan Hopkins